A slightly healthier take on classic deep fried buffalo wings, these are oven baked, but every bit as crispy and delicious as fried wings.

 Next give the wings a good rinse and then dry them very thoroughly with paper towels.
 Then add 3 teaspoons of baking powder, 1 teaspoon of kosher salt, ½ teaspoon of garlic powder, ½ teaspoon of onion powder, and ¼ teaspoon of black pepper to a large bowl or a large zip top bag.
 Add the wings and toss until well coated.

-I like a medium level of heat on my wings.
-For that you'll melt 3 tablespoons of butter and mix with 3-4 tablespoons of Frank's Red Hot Sauce in a large bowl.
+For a medium level of heat melt 3 tablespoons of butter and mix with 3-4 tablespoons of Frank's Red Hot Sauce in a large bowl.
 Add the wings and toss until well coated.
 Then serve with celery and your favorite dipping sauce.

-If you like spicier wings you can reduce the amount of butter to 1-2 tablespoons and add additional hot sauce or use a brand of hot sauce with a higher heat level.
-You can also add some cayenne pepper to the sauce mixture.
+If you like spicier wings you can reduce the amount of butter to 1-2 tablespoons and add additional hot sauce or use a brand of hot sauce with a higher heat level, such as Tabasco.
+You can also add some cayenne pepper to the sauce mixture for another layer of spice.

 Baked Buffalo Chicken Wings